Professor Vijay Varadharajan Technical Distinctions

 Over the period 2003-2009 Vijay addressed security challenges in MANET protocols and was successful in providing a basis for the delivery of a trustworthy and secure operational layer for MANETs.
 This work provided a comprehensive approach to MANET security in 3 dimensions detection/reaction dimension, enforcement dimension and prevention dimension.
 This research was supported by the Australian Dept of Defence over several years.
 The outcomes were a new trust enhanced security model and architecture for MANETs.
 The trust model took into account the dynamic nature of mobile nodes and used this trust model to determine when and how to do dynamic key management, recognising that there may not be any long-lived centralised trust authority.
 The new comprehensive security architecture for MANETs integrated trust, fellowship and secure routing to provide prevention and detection-reaction systems.
 A fully operational system based on the work was implemented.
 Deployment of MANETs is likely to play an increasing and vital role in networks of the future.

-Late 1990s to date - The notion of Hybrid Trust and Trust Enhanced Security in Trusted Computing:
+Late 1990s to date - Trust Enhanced Security

 One of the major threads of Vijay's research since the 1980s has been design issues about trust and trusted authorities in trusted computing.
 Recognition of the standing of his work on authorities (certificate, credential management, decision and evaluation) led to his appointment from 1998-2000 as a member of the Advisory Board for the Trusted Computer Platform Alliance (TCPA), which formulated Trusted Platform Module (TPM) specifications.
 TPMs now have become more or less pervasive, being supported by over 300 companies, and are widely used today in computers (e.g. PCs) and other devices.
 In this trusted computing space, Vijay's focus since 2005 has been how to enhance secure decision making using notions of trust.
 He coined the phrase "trust enhanced security" to refer to the use of a hybrid trust evaluation to enhance the quality of secure decision making, such as an authorization decision or a routing decision or an electronic commerce transaction, or more generally any interaction decision.
 Hybrid trust combines both hard trust characteristics (such as certificates and credentials) and soft trust characteristics (such as reputation and social trust parameters).
 Vijay has elaborated several instances of hybrid trust models and has applied them in various information systems contexts, including in mobile agent application software, in mobile network ad hoc routing protocols, and in the base computing platform environment.
 He continues to advance research in this area of trust enhanced security.